-The RANDBETWEEN Function is categorized under Math and Trigonometry functions.
+The RANDBETWEEN Functionis categorized under Excel Math and Trigonometry functions.
 The function will return a random integer number between the user-specified numbers.
 It will return a random integer number every time the worksheet is opened or calculated.

 The RANDBETWEEN function uses the following arguments:

-- Bottom (required function) – It is the smallest integer that the function will return.
+Bottom (required function) – This is the smallest integer that the function will return.

-- Top (required function) – It is the largest integer that the function will return.
+Top (required function) – This is the largest integer that the function will return.

 How to use the RANDBETWEEN Function in Excel?